iamthenoah/ProductivityEnchantments/README.md

 **Tools**: Pickaxe (may change in the future)

-**Description**: When mining, it can be quite unintresting to switch between the pick and the torches to explore the caves but with Torching, you can now place torches down dirrectly from the tool.
+**Description**: When mining, it can be quite unintresting to switch between the pickaxe and the torches to explore the caves but with Torching, you can now place torches down dirrectly from the tool.

 ### Woodcutting (I, II, III)